htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     value is ``""``.

 :macro-def:`SINGULARITY_BIND_EXPR`
     A string value containing a list of bind mount specifications to be passed to Singularity.
+This can be an expression evaluted in the context of the slot ad and the job ad, where the slot ad is the "MY.", and the job ad is the "TARGET.".
 The default value is ``"SingularityBind"``.

 :macro-def:`SINGULARITY_IGNORE_MISSING_BIND_TARGET`
     A boolean value defaulting to false.
 If true, and the singularity